"Built to Ruck" The Science and Practice of Rucking Performance

 - 3 min read

-Whether you are training for the Norwegian Foot March, PARAS'10, a GoRuck Challenge, or simply want to ruck or hike further, more comfortably and injury free, one question matters above all others:
+Whether you are training for the Norwegian Foot March, PARAS'10, a GoRuck Challenge, or simply want to ruck further, more comfortably and injury free, one question matters above all others:

 Are you training smart?